top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/20-intermediate-design-document-explicit-coord.md

         * camera_image from anti-instragram, CompressedImage
     * Published topic:
         * string message: LED_detected/ no_LED_detected
 or
     * Input: camera_image (possibly after anti-instagram)
-    * Output: LED detected/ LED not detected with position and/or color and/or frequency
+    * Output: LED detected/LED not detected with position and/or color and/or frequency
-    * Subscribed topic: from LED-coordination
+    * Subscribed topic:
         * LED_to_detect from LED_coordination, string message: yes/ no
         * camera_image from anti-instragram, CompressedImage
-    * Published topic: to LED-coordination
+    * Published topic:
         * string message: LED_detected/ no_LED_detected with position and/or color and/or frequency